MohamedSaafan/SSR-with-nodejs/readme.md

 ### Problems will we face.

 - booting up the React Application in the server
-- building the React bundle an
+- building the React bundle